yum-food/TaSTT/README.md

 release.
 Follow the guide associated with that release.
 To give you a taste, [here's the v0.0 setup guide](https://www.youtube.com/watch?v=0qjxkdVTqcs).

+Please [join the discord](https://discord.gg/YWmCvbCRyn) to share feedback and get technical help.

 To build your own package from source, see GUI/README.md.

 Basic controls: